vladimish/talk/README.md

 ## Quick Start

-Just run the unified startup script that handles everything:
+Just run the unified startup script that handles everything (don't forget to set TG_TOKEN with your bot token and OPENAI_API_KEY with your OpenRouter key):

 ```bash
 git clone https://github.com/vladimish/talk.git